OCA/repair/repair_type/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the type to a repair order.
-If we select a type on a Repair Order, Odoo will automatically fill some fields of the order.
+This module adds the source location from removing and recycling components.
+If we select the both locations on stock picking type when you select that in a Repair Order, Odoo will automatically set that in stock moves for that components.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.